27 Apr Be an Effective Partner with Your Financial Advisor and Safely Use Your Line of Credit Aka: Bringing Your Future to the Present Part 1 of 2

-In my last post, I cited two articles citing the dire financial situation that many households are facing.
-In summary, 75 percent of American’s have less than six months living expenses and almost two thirds of Americans are considered financially illiterate.
-This morning, I found a similar article in Wall Street Cheat Sheet written by Dan Ritter, ‘4 Ways Americans are Financially Illiterate’.
-The URL is: http://wallstcheatsheet.com/stocks/4-ways-americans-are-financially-illiterate.html/?a=viewall.
+In a previous post, I cited a Huffington Post article outlining the dire financial situation that many households are facing.
+The statistics are grim: 75 percent of American’s have less than six months living expenses and almost two thirds of Americans are considered financially illiterate.

 We Must Become Partners with our Financial Advisors